Atlanta Falcons trade Julio Jones to Tennessee Titans

 “I feel like we had a good football team coming into today and yesterday,” Robinson said. “… We bolstered it today by adding Julio.”

 Titans wide receiver A.J.
 Brown and tailback Derrick Henry had lobbied publicly for Jones to be traded to Tennessee.
-Brown wrote Sunday on Twitter: “I need my commission from them recruiting videos.”
+Brown wrote Sunday on Twitter, “I need my commission from them recruiting videos.”

-The Titans lost wide receiver Corey Davis and tight end Jonnu Smith in free agency earlier this offseason.
+The Titans lost wide receiver Corey Davis and tight end Jonnu Smith in free agency this offseason.
 Now they have Jones to help quarterback Ryan Tannehill attempt to rev up the passing game to complement Henry, who is coming off the eighth 2,000-yard rushing season in NFL history.

 “Derrick’s been a big part of our offense,” Robinson said.
 “That’s not going to change.
 The more pieces we can add around [Henry] to try to make defensive coordinators’ jobs harder, I think that’s part of our charge as a personnel staff.”